jeremychone/rust-devai/_init/doc/README.md

 ## KEY CONCEPT - ONE Markdown, ONE Agent, Multi Stages

-The main **devai** concept is to minimize the friction of creating and running an agent while giving maximum control over how we want those agents to run, and maximizing iteration speed to mature them quickly.
+The main **devai** concept is to minimize the friction of creating and running an agent while providing maximum control over how we want those agents to run, and maximizing iteration speed to mature them quickly.

 - **One Agent** == **One Markdown**
-    -(i.e., `my-agent.devai`, a `.devai` is a markdown file with multi-stage sections desribed below)
+    - (i.e., `my-agent.devai`, a `.devai` is a markdown file with multi-stage sections described below)
 - **Multi AI Provider / Models** Supports OpenAI, Anthropic, Gemini, Groq, Ollama, Cohere, and more to come.
 - **Lua** for Scripting.
 - **Handlebars** for prompt templating.
-- **Multi Stage** process, where ALL steps are optionals.
+- **Multi Stage** process, where ALL steps are optional.
-    - `# Before All` - (Lua) - reshape / generate inputs, and add command global data to sope (the "map" of the map/reduce capability).
+    - `# Before All` - (Lua) - reshape / generate inputs, and add command global data to scope (the "map" of the map/reduce capability).
-    - `# Data` - (Lua) - Gather additional data per input, and return `data` for next stages.
+    - `# Data` - (Lua) - Gather additional data per input, and return `data` for the next stages.
     - `# System`, `# Instruction`, `# Assistant`  - (Handlebars) - Customize prompt with the `data` for the Data stage and `before_all` data.
-        - Can event have `# Assistant` for "Jedi Mind Trick"
+        - Can even have `# Assistant` for "Jedi Mind Trick"
     - `# Output` - (Lua) Will process the `ai_response` from the LLM.
-Otherwise, `ai_response.content` will get outputed to terminal
+Otherwise, `ai_response.content` will get output to the terminal.
-    - `# After All` - If prefent, get call with `inputs` and `outputs` variables for some post processing after all of the input are completed.
+    - `# After All` - If present, get a call with `inputs` and `outputs` variables for some post-processing after all of the inputs are completed.

 ```sh